JKorf/CryptoExchange.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf).

 ## Release notes
+* Version 9.13.0 - 10 Nov 2025
+    * Added SharedTickerType for defining time used for ticker calculations by the API
+    * Added SharedSymbolModel base class to SharedFuturesKline, SharedKline, SharedTrade models
+    * Added IExchangeService interface
+    * Fixed incorrect exchange name in static logger when using multiple libraries

 * Version 9.12.0 - 03 Nov 2025
     * Added constant for selecting a supported USD asset for use in a Shared API/SharedSymbol
     * Added AliasType to specify only one way conversion for AssetAliases